Oxsomi/core3/docs/graphics_spec.md

 - EGraphicsFeatures_DirectRendering is never set.
 - EGraphicsDataTypes_ASTC is always set.
-- EGraphicsDataTypes_BCn can be set as well on Mac/MacBook.
+- EGraphicsDataTypes_BCn can be set as well on OS X.
 - EGraphicsDataTypes_AtomicF32, EGraphicsDataTypes_AtomicI64, EGraphicsDataTypes_F16, EGraphicsDataTypes_I64 are always set.

 ## TODO: List of WebGPU requirements